GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 ### How Cloud Pub/Sub subscriptions are specified

-The utility running on a Compute Engine instance monitors a set of Cloud Pub/Sub topics and runs commands on that instance each time it receives a message.
+The utility running on a Compute Engine instance monitors a set of Cloud Pub/Sub topic subscriptions and runs commands on that instance each time it receives a message.
 By configuring which topics the utility monitors, you can control the tasks that run on each instance.
 Separating the scheduling logic from the utility logic using Cloud Pub/Sub messaging gives you the ability to schedule all of your